rohan-sharma82/visionagri/README.md

 *It then calls the appropriate Google Gemini model with a structured prompt.*
 *The AI model processes the input and returns a structured JSON output (e.g., advice, prediction, diagnosis, analysis).*
 *This result is sent back to the user's screen and rendered as text, charts, or audio.*
-*For the AI Assistant, conversations are saved to and retrieved from the Vercel Postgres database.*
+*For the AI Assistant, conversations are saved to and retrieved from the Supabase Postgres database.*

 **(A flowchart image would be ideal here, showing User -> Next.js -> Genkit Flow (with Tools) -> Google AI -> DB -> User)**